 Keyword research in Local Search can be hard.
-When you’re working with small businesses you are often working with small sites with very limited data.
-Many of the popular keyword research tools show zero data or won’t allow you to get data specific to the city the business is targeting so people often default back to Google’s tools.
-In Local Search, there are two different places where you could look for this – Search Console and Google My Business (GMB) Insights.
+When you’re working with small businesses, you are often working with small sites with very limited data.
+Many of the popular keyword research tools show zero data or won’t allow you to get data specific to the city the business is targeting, so people often default back to Google’s tools.
+In Local Search, there are two different places where you could look for this – Search Console Insights and Google Business Profile (formerly Google My Business) Insights.
 I wanted to see how these tools stack up against each other and if they essentially tell the same story.

 - In this case study, 66% of the top 10 keyword lists for Search Console vs Google My Business Insights were different (click to Tweet)